Glyphack/Glyphack/content/blog/huec/index.md

 3-4   | Alarm ID  | Little-endian 16-bit
 {{< /ble-packet >}}

-With this information I was hoping that I can create any alarm I want.
+With this information I was hoping that I could create any alarm I want.
-But when I created an alarm it would not be created.
+But when I created an alarm it did not work.
+But the alarm never actually got created
 So then I checked what happens when I create the same alarm twice via the app.

 First alarm creation payload: